RobinHerbots/learn-msdeploy/readme.md

 The _parameters.xml_ file in both this package and the first package _param.zip_ are identical.

-###Setting the parameters in a file for automatedm deployment
+###Setting the parameters in a file for automated deployment

 This example will use a parameters file for the deployment _parameter_values_set.xml_ and will use the parameterised package as created previously.